-PIMCO has contractually agreed, through July 31, 2024, to waive, first, the advisory fee and, second, to the extent necessary, the supervisory and administrative fee it receives from the PIMCO Inflation Response Multi-Asset Fund in an amount equal to the Underlying PIMCO Fund Fees indirectly incurred by the Fund in connection with its investments in Underlying PIMCO Funds up to a maximum waived amount that is equal to the Fund's aggregate advisory fee and supervisory and administrative fee.
-This waiver will automatically renew for one-year terms unless PIMCO provides written notice to the Trust at least 30 days prior to the end of the then current term.
-For purposes of the expense reduction described above, references to Underlying PIMCO Funds include funds of PIMCO ETF Trust.
+PIMCO has contractually agreed, through October 31, 2024, to waive, first, the advisory fee and, second, to the extent necessary, the supervisory and administrative fee it receives from the PIMCO Dividend and Income Fund in an amount equal to the expenses attributable to the advisory fees and the supervisory and administrative fees of the Underlying PIMCO Funds ("Underlying PIMCO Fund Fees") indirectly incurred by the Fund in connection with its investments in Underlying PIMCO Funds up to a maximum waived amount that is equal to the Fund's aggregate advisory fee and supervisory and administrative fee.
+Similarly, PIMCO has contractually agreed, through October 31, 2024, to waive, first, the advisory fee and, second, to the extent necessary, the supervisory and administrative fee it receives from the PIMCO RAE Global ex-US Fund in an amount equal to the expenses attributable to the advisory fees and the supervisory and administrative fees of the Underlying PIMCO Funds ("Underlying Fund Fees") indirectly incurred by the Fund in connection with its investments in Underlying Funds, up to a maximum waived amount that is equal to the Fund's aggregate advisory fee and supervisory and administrative fee.
+These waivers will automatically renew for one-year terms unless PIMCO provides written notice to the Trust at least 30 days prior to the end of the then current term.